 Here is the info in CCP 231, that I was wondering might included the execution of indictments, even though an indicment is not actually listed as a process that can be executed as per this section.
 If a jailer licensed under Chapter 1701, Occupations Code, has successfully completed a training...
 Read more »

 The section is 2.31 of the Code of Criminal Procedure (not 231).
 The question as posed, "executing indictments" is confusing.
 Regarding indictments, Art.
-25.01 provides as follows: "In every case of felony, when the accused is in custody, or as soon as he may be arrested, the clerk of the court...Read more »
+25.01 provides as follows: "In every case of felony, when the accused is in custody, or as soon as he may be arrested, the clerk...Read more »

 In general, Sections 22.011 and 22.021 of the Texas Penal Code provides the range of punishment.
 Section 22.011 is entitled "Sexual Assault".
 Subsection (c)(1) defines "child" as a person "younger than 17 years of age."

 I think you mean "civil" lawsuit (not "criminal" lawsuit).
 A criminal case generally begins with an indictment and is brought in the name of "The State of Texas".
-If you are looking to see if a civil lawsuit was filed against someone or their business, you will need to check with the Clerk's office...Read more »
+If you are looking to see if a civil lawsuit was filed against someone or their business, you will need to...Read more »

 No expunction under Article 55.01 of the Code of Criminal Procedure.
 You may be eligible for what is generally called a "deferred adjudication order of nondisclosure" pursuant to Texas Government Code Section 411.081.